100+ Climate Experts at the Earth Institute

-- Carolyn Mutter coordinates the Agricultural Model Intercomparison and Improvement Project (AgMIP), which places regional agricultural impacts of climate change into their global economic context to assess uncertainties, vulnerability, and world food security.
+- Carolyn Mutter coordinates the Agricultural Model Intercomparison and Improvement Project (AgMIP), which places regional agricultural impacts of climate change into their global economic context in order to assess the vulnerability of world food security.

-- Daniel Osgood leads a team that has helped hundreds of thousands of smallholder farmers purchase index insurance contracts that they themselves have helped design through farmer-driven, science-based processes.
+- Daniel Osgood leads a team that has helped hundreds of thousands of smallholder farmers in the developing world purchase index insurance contracts that they themselves have helped design, through farmer-driven, science-based processes.

 - Michael Puma studies global food security, focusing on the susceptibility of the global network of food trade to natural (e.g., megadroughts, volcanic eruptions) and manmade (e.g., wars, trade restrictions) disturbances.

-- Wolfram Schlenker focuses on the potential impacts of climate change on agriculture, migration.
-He also looks at the effect of pollution on agricultural yields, agricultural markets, pollution and human health.
+- Wolfram Schlenker focuses on the potential impacts of climate change on agriculture, including in the United States.
+He also looks at the effect of pollution on agricultural yields, agricultural markets and human health.

-- Róisín Commane is measuring carbon dioxide, methane and carbon monoxide around New York City, as well as in the most remote areas of the world.
+- Róisín Commane measures the presence and movements of carbon dioxide, methane and other gases across the planet, including New York City and the most remote areas of the world.

 - Dan Westervelt studies climate modeling, aerosol-climate interactions, and air quality in many places, including Africa and China.